 - 1. Extra clothing clearly marked with your child's name - 2.
 An extra-large crib-size sheet and blanket or a bed roll, and comfort item (optional) stored in a pillow case clearly labeled with your child's name for naptime - 3.
-A nutritious lunch; milk will be provided by the school at lunchtime (see lunchbox suggestions) - 4.
-A drinking cup and eating utensils - 5.
-Other items as requested by your child's teachers
+A nutritious lunch; milk will be provided by the school at lunchtime (see lunchbox suggestions)

+4. Other items as requested by your child's classroom teachers